ccadori/sand-socket-examples/README.md

 # Sand Socket Examples

-This is a repository for complete examples of sand socket implementation.
+This is a repository for complete examples of [Sand Socket](https://github.com/ccadori/sand-socket) implementation.